 Mammals include polar bears, polar foxes, Svalbard reindeer, walruses, ringed seals, great seals and a variety of whales.
 Beluga whales are the most abundant in the coastal areas.
 Beluga whales, bowhead whales and narwhals can be spotted year round.
 Minke whales and Humpback whales make a visit in the summer months.
 Bowhead whales where hunted nearly to extinction between the 16th and 18th centuries, but have slowly made a come back.
 They have a lifespan of 200 years and there are only a few dozen known individuals left in the area.

 So there you have it!
 The wildlife in arctic Norway is very diverse from the mountain tops to the deep sea, and the best advice I can give you to have the highest chance of seeing wild animals is time.
-You need to have time to observe, and you never know when you will be at the right place at the right moment to catch a glimpse of these beautiful animals that coexist with us on this earth.
+You need to have time to observe and be on the look out, and you never know when you will be at the right place at the right moment to catch a glimpse of these beautiful animals that coexist with us on this earth.

 What animals do you want to see in arctic Norway?